stretchr/sdk-js/README.md

 });
 ```

-To logout a user, you can run
+To logout a user, simply call:
 ```
 stretchr.logout()
 ```